kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 * The Tipue search box is *not* on the page.
 As previously mentioned, we're going to use JavaScript to build it off-DOM first, then load it onto the page.
 We'll load it specifically into a page element called `<div id="searchbox"></div>`.

-* Among the Tipue-related files we discussed earlier, we now see `js/scripts.js`.
-We'll soon see that it contains the just the code needed execute Tipue's searches.
-But as we move forward, it will be the place where we add both the code needed to build things off-DOM as well as our JS detection code.
+* `js/scripts.js` is also on the page and we'll soon see that for now, it only contains the code needed to execute Tipue searches.
+But as we move forward, it will be the place where we add both the code needed to build things off-DOM and our JS detection code.

 __search.html__
 {% prism markup %}